saumya9876/ChiCode/README.md

 ## ABOUT CHICODE

 ChiCode acknowledges that amidst the COVID-19 outbreak, many students' summer programs and activities have been cancelled or postponed.
 ChiCode provides students an interactive online experience learning Python and Java.
-Our mentors are motivated to help students learn in any way they feel comfortable by keeping the student mentor teacher ratio low for more personalized guidance.
+Our mentors are motivated to help students learn in any way they feel comfortable by keeping the student mentor ratio low for more personalized guidance.
 [Learn more](https://www.powtoon.com/online-presentation/dO213uOsrY2/school-syllabus/?mode=movie)

 ---------------------